 - Electrostatic sprayers will be used to thoroughly disinfect between meetings.
 Electrostatic cleaning is a means of spraying a fine mist of positively charged disinfectant particles that adhere to surfaces and objects.

-- Water fountains will be replaced by single bottle fillers in public lobby areas.
+- Water fountains replaced by single bottle fillers in public lobby areas.

-- All restroom facility fixtures will be touchless and air hand dryers disabled.
+- All restroom facility fixtures are touchless and air hand dryers disabled.

-- Employee training and healthy workplace protocols including use of appropriate PPE and staff wellness checks.
+- Employee training and healthy workplace protocols including use of appropriate PPE.